 These are the 9 ingredients you need to make the best Maryland crab dip on the planet.
 And that’s not an exaggeration.
 I have locals who swear by this one!!!!

 - Cream Cheese: Cream cheese is the base of this dip.
 No substitutions here.

-- Mayonnaise: I don’t like mayonnaise and I love this crab dip.
-It thins out the cream cheese and adds that necessary creamy dip texture.
+- Mayonnaise: I don’t like mayonnaise and I still love this crab dip.
+You don’t need much– just enough to thin out the cream cheese and add that necessary creamy dip texture.